-Mean systolic and diastolic blood pressure among participant 117.6, and 74.7 respectively that in agreement with study conducted in Palestine.
+Mean systolic and diastolic blood pressure among participants was 117.6, and 74.7 respectively in agreement with the study conducted in Palestine.
 (33)

-our study 2.11% of participant are anemic HB level less than 11.5, in second trimester 32.63% are anemic, while 41.05% of participants are anemic in third trimester.
+In our study, 2.11% of participants were anaemic HB level of less than 11.5, in the second trimester 32.63% were anaemic, while 41.05% of participants were anaemic in the third trimester.

 While women who have HB level.
-More than 11.5 g/dl in first, second and third trimester was, 97.89%, 67.37%, and 58.95% respectively.
+More than 11.5 g/dl in the first, second and third trimesters was, 97.89%, 67.37%, and 58.95% respectively.

-Mean Hb level in first trimester among participant with GDM was 12.95 in agreement with other studies conducted in Sudan and Palestine, our results indicate there is an association between high HB level in first trimester and high FBS more than 126, p value 0.03 that mean less than 0.05 which mean mild significance (33,34) (2018).
+The mean Hb level in the first trimester among participants with GDM was 12.95 in agreement with other studies conducted in Sudan and Palestine, our results indicate there is an association between high HB level in the first trimester and high FBS of more than 126, p-value 0.03 that mean less than 0.05 which mean mild significance (33,34) (2018).

-Also in agreement with our study, the finding of Vasegh et al study, which indicated that high hemoglobin level before 14 weeks of gestational age may be considered to be. a risk factor for developing gestational diabetes, what may be. accounted for by increased amounts of iron stored in these women
+Also in agreement with our study, the finding of Vasegh et al study, indicated that high haemoglobin levels before 14 weeks of gestational age may be considered to be a risk factor for developing gestational diabetes, which may be accounted for by increased amounts of iron stored in these women.

-Similar to our results, an earlier observational study of 730 Chinese pregnant women revealed that high maternal Hb levels (> 130 g/L) in the first trimester were associated with a significantly higher incidence of GDM
+Similar to our results, an earlier observational study of 730 Chinese pregnant women revealed that high maternal Hb levels (> 130 g/L) in the first trimester were associated with a significantly higher incidence of GDM.

 On the other hand, Gungor et al., (2007) (57)] did not observe a significant relationship between high Hb level of first trimester and gestational diabetes.
-However, many confounding variables were not controlled in the Gungor study and hemoglobin levels were assessed in 28-30 weeks of gestations when the iron supplements received during the second half of pregnancy had probably obscured the true difference of hemoglobin level among the groups, while in our study controlled the confounding variables appropriately and assessed hemoglobin levels during the first trimester.
+However, many confounding variables were not controlled in the Gungor study and haemoglobin levels were assessed in 28-30 weeks of gestations when the iron supplements received during the second half of pregnancy had probably obscured the true difference of haemoglobin levels among the groups, while in our study controlled the confounding variables appropriately and assessed haemoglobin levels during the first trimester.

-Understanding the effects of haemoglobine levels during the first trimester of pregnancy on gestational diabetes mellitus (GDM) will be aided by additional research.
+Understanding the effects of haemoglobin levels during the first trimester of pregnancy on gestational diabetes mellitus (GDM) will be aided by additional research.
 In the end, this will lessen the effects of GDM, such as jaundice, high birth weight, shoulder dystocia, birth traumas, and neonatal hypoglycemia (44)

 CONCLUSION

-GDM is more likely to develop in women with high hemoglobin levels in the first trimester of pregnancy.
+GDM is more likely to develop in women with high haemoglobin levels in the first trimester of pregnancy.
 This rapid expansion of blood volume starts in the first trimester of pregnancy [21].
 Moreover, plasma volume increases more than the increase in red blood cell (RBC) mass, which produces a net decline in haemoglobin concentration during the first half of pregnancy.

 RECOMMENDATION